kishoreravi24/highonmusic/README.md

 9. Logging and monitoring
 10. Analytics

-#### Load balancer (nginx) : two replica of song service, podcast service, playlist service.
+### Load balancer (nginx)
+Two replica of song service, podcast service, playlist service.
 Eg: In use of song servive when traffic is high it switches to replica service.

 ### Application works